-When the "CHECK TRANS" indicator is illuminated and the shift selector emits short beeps for 8 seconds, the electronic control unit (TCM) is restricting transmission shifting because special or abnormal conditions are detected.
+When the "CHECK TRANS" indicator is illuminated and the shift selector emits short beeps for 8 seconds, the transmission control module (TCM) is restricting transmission shifting because special or abnormal conditions are detected.
 The control pad display will be blank.